Looked after children (LAC), adopted children and post LAC support 2021/22

 This service is available for Academies, Maintained schools and Other schools and settings

-We support looked after children, adopted children and children on special guardianship orders (SGO) (post LAC).
-We focus on attachment and trauma related needs.
-We improve attendance and reduce anxiety, improve resilience and confidence, reduce behaviour incidents, fixed term and permanent exclusions for looked after children (LAC) and post-LAC (PLAC).
+We support looked after children from any local authority attending an Ealing high school, adopted children and those on special guardianship orders (SGO) (post LAC).
+Our focus is on attachment and trauma related needs.
+We improve attendance, reduce anxiety, develop resilience and confidence, reduce behaviour incidents and exclusions.

 The service offers cross-agency consultation and liaison as part of the broader service as well as consultancy and training.